ArkEcosystem/core/packages/client/README.md

 yarn add @arkecosystem/client
 ```

-If you want to use the CDN version, is avialable two bundles:
+If you want to use the CDN version, is available two bundles:

 - Without the [@arkecosystem/crypto](http://github.com/ArkEcosystem/ArkEcosystem/core/packages/crypto) package: (_You will need to import both_)